 She wondered what might be happening to these chemicals as they rode along in the nectar when the hard-working bees brought it back to the hive.

-And indeed her research team discovered in 1998 that different types of honey did feature different levels of antioxidants, according to the flowers used by the bees in the harvesting of the nectar.
+Indeed, in 1998, her research team discovered that different types of honey did feature different levels of antioxidants, according to the flowers used by the bees in the harvesting of the nectar.

 Berenbaum also discovered that honeybees that were given sugar water mixed with two honey phytochemicals, p-coumaric acid and the antioxidant quercetin, were able to tolerate pesticides better than those who were fed normal honey.